 In cases where the frequency noise spectrum is not flat but rises strongly at small noise frequencies, there can be a significant degree of coherence even for time delays well above the inverse linewidth; this issue is important, e.g., in the context of self-heterodyne linewidth measurement.

 Lasers, particularly single-frequency solid-state lasers, can have long coherence times, compared with the duration of an optical cycle; values of several milliseconds are possible.
+Even much longer coherence times (as required e.g. in optical frequency metrology) are possible for carefully stabilized lasers; see the article on the stabilization of lasers.
 A long coherence time is important for many applications (see the article on coherence).

 |||B. E. A. Saleh and M. C. Teich, Fundamentals of Photonics, John Wiley & Sons, Inc., New York (1991)|